Home

 • Cats in Concord

-Doreen Tovey died in January 2008, so there will be no more of her gentle, funny, quirky books about Siamese cats.
+Doreen Tovey died in January 2008, at the age of 89, so there will be no more of her gentle, funny, quirky books about Siamese cats.
+She was cremated and her ashes were scattered, with those of her husband, on the hillside in Rowberrow opposite the house where she lived, White Cottage.

 Rest in peace, Doreen, and may you forever be surrounded by Sugieh, Solomon, Sheba, Seeley, Saska, Shebalu, Shantung and Saphra - and Charles, of course!